spara/condaR/osx/build.md

 installer_type: pkg  [osx]
 license_file: ../EULA.txt
 ```
-Note that the conda environment is initialized in install, this means that installing it will overwrite the conda initialization script if there Anconda or Miniconda are installed.
+Note that the conda environment is initialized in install, this means that installing it will overwrite the conda initialization script if Anconda or Miniconda are installed.

 ## Installing and Starting